RicArch97/ESP-smart-things/README.md

 #### void postEvent(String eventType, String value, int weatherStationId)
 > Post an event of any kind.
 The value is provided as string, but can be of any type (e.g. "0.00348").

+#### Json getWeatherData()
+> Get all weatherData.
+Note that This function returns the **latest 30** data objects in a Json object holding the data.

+#### Json getWeatherData(String dataType)
+> Get weatherData for a certain dataType (Humidity, Temperature, WindSpeed, WindDirection).
+This function returns the **latest 30** data objects in a Json object holding the data.

 #### Json getWeatherData(String dataType, int afterDateTime)
 > Get weatherdata that has been posted after a certain data/time.
 The timestamp is Unix and can be retrieved from `https://www.unixtimestamp.com`.
-Note that if there is too much data from the period of time, the ESP8266 board might not be able to save it in memory and throw a stack overflow.
-Use with care.
-This function returns a Json object holding the data.
+This function returns the **latest 30** data objects in a Json object holding the data.

 #### Json getWeatherData(String dataType, int beforeDateTime, int afterDateTime)
 > Get weatherdata that has been posted before a certain date/time and after a certain date/time.
-Note that if there is too much data from the period of time, the ESP8266 board might not be able to save it in memory and throw a stack overflow.
-Use with care.
-This function returns a Json object holding the data.
+This function returns the **latest 30** data objects in a Json object holding the data.

 #### Json getWeatherStation(int weatherStationId)
 > Get the data for a specific weatherStation.
 This will return the name, latitude and longitude of the station.

 #### Json getEvents(int weatherStationId)
 > Get all events that were posted for this specific weatherStation.
 Can be useful when working with multiple stations.
-Note that if there are too many events saved in the cloud, the ESP8266 board might not be able to save it in memory and throw a stack overflow.
-Use with care.
 Events are removed from the cloud once this function is called.
-This function returns a Json object holding the data.
+This function returns the **latest 30** events in a Json object holding the data.

 ## Json